cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 - little overlap between this and other types of vote, so we cant reuse standards as easily
 - CIP100 comment field is fine, but not up to the requirements

+### Inclusion in interim constitution

+- Article VI Section 4 of the Interim Constitution

+### Tooling

+- Allows rationales to be machine-readable (e.g. AI training)
+- Allows rationale sections to be queryable
+- Provides a structured breakdown so it is easier to maintain contexts when translating rationales

 ## Specification

 We define an initial specification for fields which SHOULD be added to CC votes.